juliafsuzuki/wellbeing-coach-rag-app/README.md

 5. Expression and storytelling
 6. Mindset and mental performance

-All responses are grounded exclusively in Dance To Your Maximum by Maximiliaan Winkelhuis and include inline citations to the relevant chapter and page, enabling athletes to verify the source material and explore the concepts in greater depth.
+All responses are grounded exclusively in an PDF e-book, "Dance To Your Maximum" by Maximiliaan Winkelhuis and include inline citations to the relevant chapter and page, enabling athletes to verify the source material and explore the concepts in greater depth.

+### Corpus
+A single corpus is used to build the solution.
+A corpus is a PDF e-book, "Dance To Your Maximum" by Maximiliaan Winkelhuis.

+It is a structured workbook with:
+- Part One: The Competition Day
+- Part Two: The Season
+- Part Three: The Dancer’s Career
+- Numbered chapters such as 1-2 Stress and preparations, 1-4 The Nine Step Connection Model, 2-3 Planning your choreography, 2-8 Exercises during the season, and 3-1 Career planning
+- Workbook sections including personal tests, questionnaires, evaluation forms, and appendices

 ## Repository layout

 ```